xen-42/outer-wilds-third-person-camera/README.md

 Scroll in/out to zoom in/out.

-v0.1.2
-- Probes now visible in 3rd person
-- Ghost matter no longer visible in 3rd person
-- Fixed errors caused by the mod still trying to move the camera after quitting the game
-- Made more things force 1st person

-Issues:
+TODO:
-- ProbeLauncher and Artifact appear on top of you
+- Artifact appears on top of you
 - Helmet HUD doesnt update in 3rd person (disabled for now)
-- Statue doesn't re-enable 3rd person after uplink
+- Add HUD markers in 3rd person
-- Stranger dreams don't do the thing when you do the one thing
-- Ship target lock-on breaks sometimes

-TODO:
+Wishlist (would be nice):
 - Remove crosshair
-- Add HUD markers in 3rd person
-- Add dream player model

-Wishlist:
 - Add translator text to screen in 3rd person
 - Add ship navigation text to screen in 3rd person
 - Free rotate camera 360 and with player camera (not just ship).
 - Actually catch fire in fires
+- Allow 3rd person in the dream (need a new player model)